mubanjs/muban/STATUS.md

 **Done**
 + Basic support for rendering a component
 + Support for render props passed to the template
++ Add proper @muban/storybook framework as NPM module for this new version
++ Make TS component optional
++ Add data as optional story prop to modify incoming args

 **Todo**
-- Add proper @muban/storybook framework as NPM module for this new version
 - Add support for component sources (which is more difficult, since templates are now TS functions, potentially in the same file, and data is just defined in stories)
-- Make TS component optional

 ## Runtime dynamic templates